benwmcdowell/VASP_POSCAR_methods/README.md

     -d, --direct                   use this to specify the reference point in Cartesian -r, --reverse                  specify un-frozen atoms rather than frozen

-For remove_seldyn.py the options are: these options take a value:
+remove_seldyn.py: removes selective dynamics conditions these options take a value:
     -i, --input                    specify an input other than ./POSCAR -o, --output                   speicfy an output other than ./POSCAR_seldyn

-For copy_seldyn.py the options are:
-Required options:
-     -i, --input                   POSCAR to copy the selective dynamics from -o, --output                  POSCAR to copy the selective dynamics to
+copy_seldyn.py: copies selective dynamics conditions from one POSCAR to another When specifying the files, the selective dynamics conditions of the first argument are copied to the second.
+Example:
+     copy_seldyn.py copied_from_this_POSCAR to_this_POSCAR

+translate_poscar.py: translates the poscar by the given shift.
+Atom coordinates are adjusted to reside within the unit cell.
+Example:
+     translate_poscar.py ./POSCAR 0.0,0.0,0.5

+align_com.py: aligns the center of mass of the second POSCAR to that of the first
+Example:
+     align_com.py reference_this_POSCAR to_align_this_POSCAR

 Compatible with VASP 5.4.4, Python 2.7.13 and 3.6.5